COVID in rural India poses parallel health care crisis | DW | 05.05.2021

 "Unfortunately, resources are scarce to mitigate the COVID threat looming ahead," he added.

-Given the exponential rise of infections in Uttar Pradesh, the government on Wednesday launched a five- day campaign for early detection of COVID patients in the villages.
+Given the exponential rise in infections in Uttar Pradesh, the government on Wednesday launched a five-day campaign for the early detection of COVID in patients in the villages.

-The campaign will run in 97,000 villages in Uttar Pradesh, during which the team of health workers will go door to door for early detection of COVID infections.
+The campaign will run in 97,000 villages in Uttar Pradesh, during which a team of health workers will go door to door.

-However, health infrastructure in rural India is substantially weaker compared with cities.
+However, health infrastructure in rural India is substantially weaker compared with the cities.

-However, only 37 % of beds in government hospitals are in rural India, which would mean 3.2 beds government hospital beds for every 10,000 people in rural areas, according to the National Health Profile 2019.
+However, only 37% of beds in government hospitals are in rural India, which would mean 3.2 beds for every 10,000 people in rural areas, according to the National Health Profile 2019.

 Epidemiologist Prabhat Jha, who is a lead investigator of the "Million Death Study in India," told DW that millions of deaths, and their causes, go unrecorded every year in rural India.